XOR-LIFE/node-production/README.md

 sudo nginx -s reload
 ```

-6. In a browser, navigate to your Linode’s public IP address.
+6. In a browser, navigate to your Domain or VPS public IP address.
 You should see your node application.

 <br>